 - Cross-country ski at Pine Grove Furnace State Park or ice skate on Laurel Lake.

 - Roundtop Mountain Resort offers skiing, snowboarding, and snow tubing.

 - Adventure Explorations offers expert guides that provide year-round customized outdoor experiences in rock climbing, hiking, biking, and more.

 Arts & Culture

-Indoor opportunities for a musical performance, speaker, film or children's show at performing arts venues in Cumberland Valley are limited this winter due to COVID-19 restrictions.
-However, there are a number of virtual events that you can enjoy from the safety, comfort, and warmth of your home.
-As you plan for next year, be sure to check the offerings at these locations:
+There are numerous opportunities for a musical performance, speaker, film, or children's show at performing arts venues in Cumberland Valley.
+And, several still offer virtual events that you can enjoy from the safety, comfort, and warmth of your home.
+Either way, despite the cold weather, you'll stay warm and dry as you enjoy year-round cultural offerings.

 - Take in a variety of shows and performances at the H. Ric Luhrs Performing Arts Center in Shippensburg.

 - The historic art deco Carlisle Theatre hosts musical acts, live theatrical productions, and independent, foreign, first-run, and award-winning films.